rckclmbr/resume/resume.md

 ### Objective

-Currently seeking a software position with a brilliant team, and help provide the necessary skills and connections to eventually start my own company.
+Currently seeking a software position with a brilliant team, to be on the bleeding edge working to provide end users with new experiences.

 ------